 Know How Your Prescription Drug Plan Works

-Don’t be caught by surprise!
 Visit your carrier’s website for information about your medications.
-And, check out the Prescription Drug Transition Worksheet (PDF) for tips and questions you may need to ask your carrier.
+You can also check out the Prescription Drug Transition Worksheet (PDF) for tips and questions you may need to ask your carrier.

 Check the Formulary

 A formulary is a list of generic and brand name drugs that are approved by the Food and Drug Administration (FDA) and are covered under your prescription drug plan.
 Check with your carrier to make sure your drug is listed on the formulary before you fill it.
 The formulary is subject to change throughout the year at the carrier’s discretion.
-If your prescription is not listed, you’ll pay more.
+If your prescription is not listed, you will pay more.

 Generic drugs meet the same standards as brand name drugs, but they typically cost less.
 And, because brand name drugs can be expensive, some carriers don’t cover them at all if a generic is available.
 Ask your doctor if a generic drug is available for you.

 Mail-order service can save you a trip to the pharmacy and may reduce your costs.
 To set up mail order with a new medical insurance carrier, you’ll likely need a new 90-day prescription from your doctor.
 Because mail-order can take a few weeks to establish, it’s a good idea to ask your doctor for a 30-day prescription to fill at a retail pharmacy in the meantime.